Dedicated Circuit for Homes in San Jose, CA

 - And more

-Does Oven Need Dedicated Circuit?
+Does Oven Need a Dedicated Circuit?

 Heavy-draw appliances such as dryers, water heaters, and yes ovens need a 30- to 50-amp dedicated circuit.
 These types of circuit breakers provide what is called “double pole protection, meaning they prevent the circuit from drawing too much power.
 Drawing this type of power could potentially start a fire.